av1v3k/learn_flutter/README.md

 const - compile time fixed/constant variable.

 const can also be used to value as well - And that means, values can't be changed

+- if ... loop
+ sample if loop

+ Dart supports === long time back? now it no more supports.
+Why?
+  For equality Dart supports only '=='